 Using a dessert spoon and fork, spoon the mixture onto greased trays.

 Bake for 10 to 15 minutes in preheated oven.

 While traditionally a dumb supper is held at Samhain, there is no reason you can't hold this at any time of the year.
 Maybe you want to do it to honour someone on their birthday or the anniversary of their passing.
-The tradional reason it is held on Samhain is because it is when the veil is considered to be at its thinniest.
+The traditional reason it is held on Samhain is that it is when the veil between Worlds is considered to be at its thinnest.
 Remember these are guidelines and not rules.
 You can honour those who have passed in a way that suits you.
 It is usually recommended that you don't do it with children as the supper is to take place in silence.
 You could find a middle ground and again find a process that works for you that can allow your children to be involved.
 I may be breaking with tradition here, but again why not make it your own tradition.
 It is the intent that matters, not the process.